leongjwm/yolov3/README.md

 * Q: Why isn't the object being detected in my image, despite it clearly being there?
   * A: Check if the image has already been processed.
 Processing the image more than once might cause inaccuracies.

+* Q: (Docker) `FROM nvcr.ionvidiapytorch:21.03-py3` fails when I run `docker-compose up -d`.
+What should I do?
+  * A: Run `docker pull nvcr.io/nvidia/pytorch:21.03-py3` and later run `docker-compose up -d` again.